Vero Beach, Florida is about 8 miles east of I-95 on State Road 60. It's about an hour and a half north of West Palm Beach.

 Atlantic Ocean at Vero Beach, Florida

 Most people think the name came from Vero Gifford, the wife of an early pioneer settler, John T. Gifford.

-Vero Beach is also at the intersection of US-1 and State Road 60.
+The town is at the intersection of US-1 and State Road 60.
 This area is almost like a separate town.
-And beachside Vero - another separate neighborhood - is at the intersection of
+And beach side Vero - another separate neighborhood - is at the intersection of

 Although there are several ways to get there, you will enjoy your visit to Vero Beach no matter which route you take.

 The modern history of Vero Beach, Florida begins with its establishment as a citrus shipping point.

 Henry T. Gifford started the first post office in the area in 1891 and used the name Vero.
 Most historians think he named it after his wife, Vero.
 The Beach was added to her name in later years.